mandawilson/cbioportal/docs/Caching.md

 @Cacheable(cacheNames = "ClinicalDataCache", condition = "@cacheEnabledConfig.getEnabled()")
 public String getDataFromClinicalDataRepository(String param) {}
 ```
-Additionally, new properties for setting cache sizes should be added to `portal.properties`.
-Alternatively, values may also be hardcoded directly into the Ehcache xml configuration file.
+Additionally, new properties for setting cache sizes should be added to `portal.properties` and loaded into the [CustomEhCachingProvider](../persistence/persistence-api/src/main/java/org/cbioportal/persistence/util/CustomEhCachingProvider.java).
+Alternatively, values may be hardcoded directly inside [CustomEhCachingProvider](../persistence/persistence-api/src/main/java/org/cbioportal/persistence/util/CustomEhCachingProvider.java).

 For more information on cache templates and the Ehcache xml configuration file, refer to the documentation [here](https://www.ehcache.org/documentation/3.7/xml.html).